-(b) The suspension shall become effective thirty (30) days after service upon the person of the notice of suspension and notice of the requirement to install, at his expense, a state approved ignition interlock system for a period to end one (1) year following the end of the suspension period.
-The notice shall be in a form provided by the department and shall state:

-- (i) The reason and statutory grounds for the suspension $\underline{\text{and the}}$ requirement to install the ignition interlock system; - (ii) The effective date of the suspension and the requirement to install the ignition interlock system; - (iii) The suspension periods to which the person may be subject as provided in subsection (4) paragraph (a) of this subsection; - (iv) The procedures for obtaining restricted noncommercial vehicle driving privileges; - (v) The rights of the person to request an administrative hearing on the suspension and that, if an administrative hearing is not requested within seven (7) days of service of the notice of suspension and notice of the requirement to install the ignition interlock system, the right to contest the suspension shall be waived; - (vi) The procedures for obtaining an administrative hearing on the suspension; - (vii) The right to judicial review of the hearing officer's decision on the suspension and the procedures for seeking such review. - (c) Notwithstanding the provisions of subsection (4) paragraph(a)(i) and (ii) of this subsection, a person who is enrolled in and is a participant in good standing in a drug court or mental health court approved by the supreme court drug court and mental health court coordinating committee under the provisions of chapter 56, title 19, Idaho Code, or other similar problem solving court utilizing community-based sentencing alternatives, shall be eligible for restricted noncommercial driving privileges for the purpose of getting to and from work, school or an alcohol treatment program, which may be granted by the presiding judge of the drug court or mental health court or other similar problem solving court, provided that the offender has served a period of absolute suspension of driving privileges of at least forty-five (45) days, that a state approved ignition interlock system is installed, and for repeat offenders it shall be maintained for not less than one (1) year at his expense, on each of the all motor vehicles owned or operated, or both, by the offender him for a period to end one (1) year following the end of the suspension period and that the offender has shown proof of financial responsibility as defined and in the amounts specified in section 49-117, Idaho Code, provided that the restricted noncommercial driving privileges may be continued if the offender successfully completes the drug court, mental health court or other similar problem solving court, and that the court may revoke such privileges for failure to comply with the terms of probation or with the terms and conditions of the drug court, mental health court or other similar problem solving court program. - (5) Service of suspension and ignition interlock system by peace officer or the department.
-If the driver submits to evidentiary testing after the information in subsection (2) of this section has been provided and the results of the test indicate an alcohol concentration or the presence of drugs or other intoxicating substances in violation of the provisions of section 18-8004, 18-8004C or 18-8006, Idaho Code: - (a) The peace officer shall, acting on behalf of the department, serve the person with a notice of suspension and notice of the requirement to install, at his expense, a state approved ignition interlock system for a period to end one (1) year following the end of the suspension period in the form and containing the information required under subsection (4) of this section.
-The department may serve the person with a notice of suspension and the requirement to install the ignition interlock system if the peace officer failed to issue the notice of suspension do so or failed to include the date of service as provided in subsection (4) (b) of this section.
+- (b) The suspension shall become effective thirty (30) days after service upon the person of the notice of suspension and notice of the requirement to install, at his expense, a state_approved ignition interlock system for a period to end one (1) year following the end of the suspension period.
+The notice shall be in a form provided by the department and shall state: - (i) The reason and statutory grounds for the suspension and the requirement to install the ignition interlock system; - (ii) The effective date of the suspension and the requirement to install the ignition interlock system; - (iii) The suspension periods to which the person may be subject as provided in paragraph (a) of this subsection; - (iv) The procedures for obtaining restricted noncommercial vehicle driving privileges; - (v) The rights of the person to request an administrative hearing on the suspension and that, if an administrative hearing is not requested within seven (7) days of service of the notice of suspension and notice of the requirement to install the ignition interlock system, the right to contest the suspension shall be waived; - (vi) The procedures for obtaining an administrative hearing on the suspension; - (vii) The right to judicial review of the hearing officer's decision on the suspension and the procedures for seeking such review. - Notwithstanding the provisions of paragraph(a)(i) and (ii) of this subsection, a person who is enrolled in and is a participant in good standing in a drug court or mental health court approved by the supreme court drug court and mental health court coordinating committee under the provisions of chapter 56, title 19, Idaho Code, or other similar problem solving court utilizing community-based sentencing alternatives shall be eligible for restricted noncommercial driving privileges for the purpose of getting to and from work, school or an alcohol treatment program, which may be granted by the presiding judge of the drug court or mental health court or other similar problem solving court, provided that the offender has served a period of absolute suspension of driving privileges of at least forty-five (45) days, that a state-approved ignition interlock system is installed, at his expense, on all motor vehicles operated by him for a period to end one (1) year following the end of the suspension period and that the offender has shown proof of financial responsibility as defined and in the amounts specified in section 49-117, Idaho Code, provided that the restricted noncommercial driving privileges may be continued if the offender successfully completes the drug court, mental health court or other similar problem solving court, and that the court may revoke such privileges for failure to comply with the terms of probation or with the terms and conditions of the drug court, mental health court or other similar problem solving court program.